-WID’s research space is limited to building occupants with key card access.
-The first floor of the Discovery Building, also known as the Town Center, as well as the embedded teaching labs on the 2nd, 3rd and 4th floors are open to the public during certain hours and can be accessed for self-guided tours, dining opportunities, and events such as workshops and lectures.
-You can access the Discovery Building for WID events, but many of our large events are held in the H.F.
-DeLuca Forum on the first floor of the Building, an area already open to the public.
+The first floor of the Discovery Building, also known as the Town Center, as well as the embedded teaching labs on the 2nd and 4th floors are open to the public during certain hours and can be accessed for self-guided tours, dining opportunities, and reserved for events such as workshops and lectures.
+WID’s research space is accessible to building occupants with key card access or to visitors by permission.

 How do I reserve space in the Discovery Building?

-Does WID run Saturday Science at Discovery, field trips or the Wisconsin Science Festival?
+Does WID play a role in the Discovery Building’s Saturday Science programs, field trips, or the Wisconsin Science Festival?

-The Institute participates in these programs through events and outreach, but it does not run the Saturday Science at Discovery program, field trips nor the Wisconsin Science Festival.
-These initiatives are run through the Wisconsin Alumni Research Foundation (WARF).
+WID faculty, staff, and students participate in the outreach programs of the Discovery Building, which are run by the Town Center staff and supported by the Wisconsin Alumni Research Foundation (WARF).
+WID and its Illuminating Discovery Hub are partners in many of these activities.
 You can schedule field trips and tours of the public areas of the Discovery Building, including the Town Center on the first floor, through WARF.

 How can I collaborate with someone at WID?